- What every physician needs to know:

 Radiation therapy may be considered in two scenarios:

-Desmoplastic melanoma - found primarily on scalp demonstrating a strong stromal fibrotic reaction, primarily dermal infiltration, and neurotropic growth pattern, are associated with a high incidence of local and in-transit recurrence and possibly a lower rate of lymph node involvement.
+Desmoplastic melanoma- found primarily on scalp demonstrating a strong stromal fibrotic reaction, primarily dermal infiltration, and neurotropic growth pattern, are associated with a high incidence of local and in-transit recurrence and possibly a lower rate of lymph node involvement.
 Several single arm studies suggest a benefit to local radiation of the primary especially when margins appear inadequate.
+It is also now known that these tumors have a high rate of single nucleotide variants (SNV) or mutations across the genome and may respond to anti-PD-1/PD-L1 therapies.

-High-risk regional lymph nodes - these include 4 or more lymph nodes, extracapsular extension frequently with matted lymph nodes, palpable head and neck lymph nodes.
-Only recently post-operative radiation in this group of patients have demonstrated a benefit from radiation, with a lower incidence of local and regional recurrence but a dismal overall survival from disseminated disease, and some increase in lymphedema in the treated arm.
+High-risk regional lymph nodes- these include 4 or more lymph nodes, extracapsular extension frequently with matted lymph nodes, palpable head and neck lymph nodes.
+Only recently post-operative radiation in this stage of patients has demonstrated a benefit from radiation, with a lower incidence of local and regional recurrence but a dismal overall survival from disseminated disease, and some increase in lymphedema in the treated arm and other long-term morbidities.

 Treatment of systemic stage IV and unresectable advanced stage IIIC

-The AJCC has divided staging of M1 disease into M1a (soft tissue, skin, and distant lymph nodes), M1b (lung), or M1c (visceral organs or elevated serum LDH above the upper limit of normal (ULN).
-These stages have prognostic significance with median survival at approximately 13-15 months for M1a, 10-12 months for M1b, and 6-8 months for M1c.
-LDH alone may provide the most significant prognostic marker of poor outcome.
+The AJCC has divided staging of M1 disease into M1a (soft tissue, skin, and distant lymph nodes), M1b (lung), or M1c (visceral organs or elevated serum LDH above the upper limit of normal [ULN]).
+These stages have prognostic significance with median survival in the past, prior to effective standard treatment, at approximately 13-15 months for M1a, 10-12 months for M1b, and 6-8 months for M1c.
+Significant LDH elevation alone provides the most significant prognostic marker of poor outcome.
 In addition, as with most other cancers, performance status has prognostic significance.
+However, changes in management and the available agents have changed these results markedly now with some median OS of >24 months and possibly longer with checkpoint-based immunotherapy.

-When a patient presents with isolated metastases that can be resected, there is a potential for a long disease-free period and a long survival.
-These patients likely have a very unique biology that limits their metastases in number at a time.
+When a patient presents with isolated metastases that can be resected, there is a potential for a long disease-free period and even more lengthy overall survival.
+These patients likely have a very unique biology that limits their metastases in number at a time (oligoclonal).
 They can be managed over many years with surgery alone.
 They have a much better prognosis even if M1c (very unlikely high LDH).

 Systemic treatment options according to molecular characterization of the melanoma are listed in